youtype/mypy_boto3_builder/README.md

 for 6 or more services, as it is still stressful for PyCharm.
 In this case, generate `boto3-stubs` for a couple of services and use explicit type annotations for the rest.

+Since stubs are stored in your project root, you do not need to re-generate them after update.

 ## Versioning

 `mypy_boto3_builder` version is not related to `boto3` version and follows